Name of France: Meanings of the name France

-The name "France" (and its adjective "French") can have four different meanings which it is important to distinguish in order to avoid ambiguities.
-Its origin is the Germanic word "frank" which means "free" and is also a male name.

 Political meaning

 In a first meaning, "France" means the whole French Republic.
-In that case, "French" refers to the nationality, as it is written on the French ID card: "Nationalité : française".
+In that case, "French" refers to a nationality.

-The etymology and meaning of the word "France" and "French" have had strong bearings in the abolition of slavery and serfdom first in Francia and then in its descendant country France.
+The etymology and meaning of the word "France" and "French" have had strong bearings in the abolition of slavery and serfdom, first in Francia and then in its descendant country France.

-Indeed, in 1315, king Louis X issued an edict reaffirming that slavery was illegal in France by proclaiming that "France signifies freedom", that any slave setting foot on (metropolitan) French ground should be freed.
+Indeed, in 1315, King Louis X issued an edict reaffirming that slavery was illegal in France by proclaiming that "France signifies freedom" and that any slave setting foot on Metropolitan French ground should be freed.

 Centuries later, this decree served as the basis for a group of crusading lawyers at the parlement of Paris, many of whom were members of the Society of the Friends of the Blacks, winning unprecedented emancipation rights in a series of cases before the French Revolution, which (temporarily) led to the complete abolition of slavery on French overseas territories and colonies in 1794 until Napoleon, propped up by the plantation lobbies, re-introduced slavery in sugarcane-growing colonies in 1802.